 Most all coins without A.D. dates on them from that period and before the Renaissance have been post dated by other historians which associate their place in the conventional Judaic timeline count of Western History with whoever's face or personality is imprinted on them.
 Some of these dated coins are based on a list of Popes -- wherein, like the Roman Emperor list mentioned earlier, important religious leaders may have only ruled certain districts within the Holy Roman Empire at the same time and not, like many believe, in succession.

 Publishers of the early Renaissance could have also confused other similar numerical value symbols used by historians from that age.
 The best example of similar numerical value symbol confusion is the Roman "C" and the Greek "G" values.

 Not only do they appear the same in their capital layout design, but because the lower italic symbol of "G" (g) looks like the symbol for the scripted number "8" -- and because the crescent "C" symbol originated from the 100 count value (99 months equals almost exactly 8 years), perhaps the value of 100 and the value of 1,000 -- as in "Grand", were confused in some important counting and dating situations.

 So again, by applying these smaller numerical values to the three timeline eras from before the Renaissance, and linking them together, a plausible historical view appears and suggests a much, much smaller timeline of Western History.

 Add to this new and radical interpretation of Western History the recent radiocarbon-14 test discovery in which Christ's burial cloth was scientifically dated to only about seven centuries ago, and some would think that several top universities should begin to study and verify these new historical findings.

-If they can be verified and better understood, then the true length of human history should be taught in our educational institutions -- instead of the same bloated conventional timeline currently being memorized.
+If these theories can be verified and better understood, then the true length of human history should be taught in our educational institutions -- instead of the same bloated conventional timeline currently being memorized.